-Sponsor: A Sponsor is the person responsible for the petition and either arranges for the circulation of the petition, or files the petition with the elected official responsible for verifying the signatures, or both.
-The Sponsor is also responsible for publication of the measure thirty (30) days before filing.
-Additionally, the Sponsor is now responsible for payment of the cost of publication of the measure after approval by the Secretary of State.
-See more responsibilities of a Sponsor on page 9.
+Sponsor: A Sponsor is the person responsible for the petition who either arranges for the circulation of the petition, files the petition with the elected official responsible for verifying the signatures, or both.
+For statewide initiatives, the Sponsor is responsible for publication of the measure at least thirty (30) days before the time period (four months before the general election) for filing the petition with the Secretary of State.
+The Sponsor is also responsible for payment of the additional cost of publication of the measure before the election under Ark.
+Code Ann. § 7-9-113.
+See also - Responsibilities of a Sponsor beginning on page 10.